Alice Neel: Pregnant female nudes

 It isn't what appeals to me, it's just a fact of life.
 It's a very important part of life and it was neglected.
 I feel as a subject it's perfectly legitimate, and people out of a false modesty, or being sissies, never show it, but it is a basic fact of life.
 Also, plastically, it is very exciting ...
-I think its part of the human experience.
+I think it's part of the human experience.
 Something that primitives did, but modern painters have shied away from because women were always done as sexual objects.
 A pregnant woman has a claim staked out; she is not for sale.

 Neel chose to paint the "basic facts of life" and strongly believed that this form of subject matter is worthy enough to be painted in the nudes, which was what distinguished her from other artists of her time.
 The pregnant nudes suggested by the art historian, Ann Temkin, allowed Neel to "collapse the imaginary dichotomy that polarizes women into the chaste Madonna or the specter of the dangerous whore" as the portraits were of ordinary women that one sees all around, but not in art.

 One of her works that depicted a pregnant female nude is Margaret Evans Pregnant (1978), now in the collection of the Institute of Contemporary Art, Boston.
 Margaret was painted while sitting on upright chair that forced her to expose her pregnant stomach even more, which became the central point in the canvas.
 Right behind the chair a mirror was placed which allowed the viewer to see the back of her head and neck.
 However, the mirrored reflection did not look anything like Margaret's frontal portrait.
 The motive behind this particular section of the painting remains unknown, but art historian Jeremy Lewison says the image is "an uncanny double of the sitter and the artist, presaging older age", and suggests that the reflection is of an older and wiser woman and perhaps a combination of Margaret and Neel's reflection.
 Pamela Allara says Neel has been accurately characterized as a "sort of artist–sociologist who revived and redirected the dying genre of ameliorative portraiture by merging objectivity with subjectivity, realism with expressionism.
 In visually interpreting a person's habitus, Neel understood that she could not be an objective observer, that her depictions would of necessity include her own response."